The issues—and Lawfare coverage—that kept our editors up at night in 2022.

-Scott R. Anderson is a David M. Rubenstein fellow in Governance Studies at the Brookings Institution.
+Scott R. Anderson is a fellow in Governance Studies at the Brookings Institution and a Senior Fellow in the National Security Law Program at Columbia Law School.
 He previously served as an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State and as the legal advisor for the U.S. Embassy in Baghdad, Iraq.

 Subscribe to this Lawfare contributor via RSS.

 A high-altitude, chapter-by-chapter overview of the Jan.
 6 committee’s final report.